A BRIEF HISTORY OF WINNIPEG, MANITOBA, CANADA

 However the railway reached Winnipeg in 1881 enabling settlers to move there.
 Winnipeg boomed in the last years of the 19th century and the early years of the 20th century and its population boomed.
 However the boom ended in 1914 and Winnipeg entered a long period of economic stagnation.
 Then in 1919 Winnipeg was hit by a general strike.
-The Winnipeg General Strike began on 15 May 1919 and lasted until 25 May.
+The Winnipeg General Strike began on 15 May 1919 and lasted until 25 June.
+On 21 June 1919 known as Bloody Saturday The Northwest Mounted Police charged a crowd killing two men and injuring many others.
 During the 1930s, like the rest of Canada Winnipeg suffered mass unemployment but it recovered during the Second World War.

 Meanwhile Winnipeg Art Gallery was founded in 1912 and Manitoba Legislative Building was built in 1920.
 Then in 1950 Winnipeg suffered a severe flood, the Red River Flood.
 Almost 100,000 people were evacuated from their homes and the flood did enormous material damage.